BahaaeddineRamlawi/TicTacToe_AI/README.md

 ### Gameplay

-Click on the "Player X" or "Player O" button to choose your side.
+Click on the 'Player X' or 'Player O' button to choose your side.
+Select the difficulty level:
+- Easy: The opponents make random moves.
+- Medium: The opponent follows a depth-limited search with a maximum depth of 1.
+- Impossible: Choose between using alpha-beta pruning or following the minimax algorithm.

-Click on the grid cells to make your move.
+Tap on the grid cells to make your move.
 The AI opponent will take its turn automatically.
-The game will announce the winner or a draw when the game ends.
+The game will announce the winner or declare a draw when the game ends.
-To reset the game, click the "Replay" button.
+To reset the game, click the **Replay** button.
+For a game review, select the **Review** button at the end of the game.

 Enjoy playing Tic-Tac-Toe against the AI and see if you can beat it!

+> [!IMPORTANT]
+> Hey, just a heads up: the Python server uses a specific socket port, so it's important to stop it properly before running it again.
+The port can't be reused unless the server is stopped..

+#### Credits

+Made by
+>Bahaaeddine Ramlawi
+Ahmad Chaachouh
+Hajar Kattaa